lucernae/nixos-pi/README.md

 # Using prebuilt image available on Hydra

-The latest image is on Hydra:
+The latest image is on Hydra (example.
+You might need to change NixOS version in the following URL):

 [sd-image](https://hydra.nixos.org/job/nixos/release-20.09/nixos.sd_image.aarch64-linux/latest/download-by-type/file/sd-image)